sbecker11/workspace-PIL/README.md

 ## Functionality:
 image_resizer is a python script that:
 1. takes a src_folder, dst_folder, new pixel_width and a dst_file_prefix
-1. reads all gif, jpg and png files from src_folder,
+1. reads all gif, jpg and png file_names from src_folder,
 1. resizes each to have the new pixel width,
-1. writes each resized image to dst_file in the dst_folder
+2. writes each resized image to (dst_file prefix + file_name) to the dst_folder
-1. with prefix added to dst file

-## Attention:
-This module uses the images2gif module which is
-Copyright (C) 2012, Almar Klein, Ant1, Marius van Voorden

-## Bugs:
+## Cavaets:
-Unfortunately, gif file resizing functionality is currently failing.
+Unfortunately, the resized version of any animated gif file is not animated.